SteveBarnett/human-centred/_posts/2022-12-06-accessibility-audit-severity-examples.md

 ### ℹ️ Low

 - Invalid markup that doesn’t affect the user experience.
-- Images that are decorative aren’t hidden from assistive technology (SVGs are missing `aria-hidden=“true”`
+- Images that are decorative aren’t hidden from assistive technology (SVGs are missing `aria-hidden=“true”`).
-- Best Practice issues
+- Best Practice issues.

 ## Prioritisation